khushkaramchandani/GitSum/README.md

 ---
 ## 📒 Roadmap

-In the next version, users would be able to export the report into PDF and JSON.
+In the next version, users would be able to create a resume based on their github profile.